East Sussex Highways website

 There is no hardest stage of any website build, each stage is important, needs consideration and proper project management but the bringing of all the pieces together stage, joining the back-end code and painting it with the design is where all parties start to see the fruits of their labour.

-Internal delivery and training
+Internal Delivery and Training

 We like to deliver the first iteration of any website on a known device size, so we chose desktop for preliminary internal testing.